MarioGibney/bitcoin-security-research/Defining a Robust Blockspace Market.md

 [add data point about peak fee:subsidy ratio]

-Barring any momentous changes to bitcoin's ruleset or the conditions in which it exists (e.g. some sort of crowd-source direct-to-miner reward scheme), eventually the majority of the mining reward will come from fees alone.
+Barring any momentous changes to bitcoin's ruleset or the conditions in which it exists (e.g. some sort of crowd-sourced direct-to-miner reward scheme), eventually the majority of the mining reward will come from fees alone.

 ## What properties constitute a Robust Blockspace Market?